jurassix/react-validation-mixin/README.md

     module.exports = Signin;

 ### Create custom strategies
-Simply define a function that will take a single value and return an error message if validation fails, return `undefied` otherwise:
+Simply define a function that will take a single value and return an error message if validation fails, return `undefined` otherwise:

     module.exports = function isValidEmail(email) {
       // http://stackoverflow.com/a/46181/1723135